Julianrodvac/julianrodvac.github.io/about.md

 ### More Information:

-Pleases, contact me if you are looking for more information.
+Please, contact me if you are looking for more information.

 ### Contact me: